B-Hartley/drinkaware/TROUBLESHOOTING.md

 **Solution:**
 1. Force a refresh with the `drinkaware.refresh` service
-2. Custom drinks should appear in the `available_custom_drinks` attribute of the "Drinks Today" sensor
+2. Custom drinks should appear in the `available_custom_drinks` and `custom_drinks_reference` attributes of the "Drinks Today" sensor
 3. If not appearing, try logging the custom drink in the Drinkaware app
 4. Wait a few hours for the Drinkaware cache to update
-5. In version 0.1.8+, the integration periodically refreshes the drinks cache
+5. In version 0.3.0+, the integration periodically refreshes the drinks cache
+6. Check if the custom drink appears in the Drinkaware app itself

 ## API Limitations